LibreTexts/jupyterhub-templates/README.md

 This repository contains templates used for JupyterHub.
 * `custom` contains customized templates
 * `default` contains default templates by JupyterHub.
+By default, JupyterHub already has these files in `/usr/local/share/jupyterhub/templates`.
-They do not affect the content or styling of our JupyterHub; they are only used as a reference.
+This folder does not affect the content or styling of our JupyterHub; they are only used as a reference.